jgressmann/pi-gen/README.md

 **Note**: Raspberry Pi OS 32 bit images are based primarily on Raspbian, while Raspberry Pi OS 64 bit images are based primarily on Debian.

+**Note**: The default configuration is customized to generate Raspberry Pi OS image suitable for project teeth.
+You can read about the project [here](https://github.com/jgressmann/teeth).

 ## Dependencies

 pi-gen runs on Debian-based operating systems released after 2017, and we